Pipeline

 IVT Shigella-04: Shigella Vaccine

-Inventprise is developing a Shigella conjugate vaccine which aims to have the direct potential to reduce morbidity and mortality and might also have indirect effects on reducing the use of antibiotics and consequent emergence of antimicrobial resistance (AMR).
+Inventprise is developing IVT Shigella-04, a quadrivalent conjugate vaccine, which aims to reduce morbidity and mortality from shigellosis, and might also have an indirect effect on reducing the use of antibiotics and consequent emergence of antimicrobial resistance (AMR).
+The World Health Organization has identified Shigella as a priority disease for which vaccines are urgently needed, considering the potential for herd immunity and protection from all-cause diarrhea.
+IVT Shigella-04 is supported by funding from the Bill & Melinda Gates Foundation.

 The development of a Shigella vaccine is an important goal for public health, considering the potential for herd immunity and protection from all-cause diarrhea.